grafana/pyroscope/docs/sources/operators-guide/configure/configure-object-storage-backend.md

 - different bucket, overriding the common bucket name
 - storage prefix

-Grafana Mimir will fail to start if you configure blocks storage to use the same bucket and storage prefix that the alertmanager or ruler store uses.
+Grafana Fire will fail to start if you configure blocks storage to use the same bucket and storage prefix that the alertmanager or ruler store uses.

-A valid configuration for the object storage (taken from the ["Play with Grafana Mimir" tutorial](https://grafana.com/tutorials/play-with-grafana-mimir/)) looks as follows:
+A valid configuration for the object storage (taken from the ["Play with Grafana Fire" tutorial](https://grafana.com/tutorials/play-with-grafana-fire/)) looks as follows:

 ```yaml
 common: